Mandate for Syria and the Lebanon: States created

-Arriving in Lebanon, the French were received as protectors by many Maronite Christians, who saw their rule as a step toward autonomy, but in the rest of Syria, the French faced widespread resistance.
+Arriving in Lebanon, the French were received as protectors by much of the Maronite population, which saw French rule as a step toward autonomy, but in the rest of Syria, they faced widespread resistance.

-The mandate region was subdivided into six states.
-They were the states of Damascus (1920), Aleppo (1920), Alawites (1920), Jabal Druze (1921), the autonomous Sanjak of Alexandretta (1921, modern-day Hatay), and the State of Greater Lebanon (1920), which became later the modern country of Lebanon.
+The mandate region was subdivided into six states: the states of Damascus (1920), Aleppo (1920), Alawites (1920), Jabal Druze (1921), the autonomous Sanjak of Alexandretta (1921, modern-day Hatay) and the State of Greater Lebanon (1920), the last of which became later the modern country of Lebanon.

-While these divisions were partly were based in part on the sectarian demographics, they also reflected French colonial strategy.
-By encouraging localized identities, the French sought to weaken nationalist movements prevent the emergence of a unified identity.
-Many of the different Syrian sects were hostile to the French mandate and to the division it created, as shown by the numerous revolts that the French encountered in all of the Syrian states.
-The Maronite Christians of Mount Lebanon, on the other hand, were a community with a dream of independence that was being realized under the French.
-Therefore, Greater Lebanon was the exception among the newly formed states.
+While those divisions were partly were based in part on the sectarian demographics, they also reflected French colonial strategy.
+By encouraging localised identities, the French sought to weaken nationalist movements prevent the emergence of a unified identity.
+Many of the different Syrian sects were hostile to the French mandate and to the division that it created, as was shown by the numerous revolts that the French encountered in all of the Syrian states.
+The Maronites of Mount Lebanon, on the other hand, were a community with a dream of independence that was being realised under the French.
+Therefore, Greater Lebanon was the exception among the newly-formed states.

-It took France three years from 1920 to 1923 to gain full control over Syria and to quell all the insurgencies that broke out, notably in the Alawite territories, Mount Druze and Aleppo.
+It took France three years, from 1920 to 1923, to gain full control over Syria and to quell all the insurgencies that broke out, notably in the Alawite territories, Mount Druze and Aleppo.

-Although there were uprisings in the different states, the French deliberately gave different ethnic and religious groups in the Levant their own lands in the hopes of prolonging their rule.
-The French hoped to fragment the various groups in the region, to mitigate support for the Syrian nationalist movement seeking to end colonial rule.
+Although there were uprisings in the different states, France deliberately gave different ethnic and religious groups in the Levant their own lands in the hope of prolonging its rule.
+The French hoped to fragment the various groups in the region and to mitigate support for the Syrian nationalist movement, which sought to end colonial rule.
 The administration of the state governments was heavily dominated by the French.
-Local authorities were given very little power and did not have the authority to independently decide policy.
+Local authorities were given very little power and did not have the authority to decide policy independemlty.
 The small amount of power that local leaders had could easily be overruled by French officials.
 The French did everything in their power to prevent people in the Levant from developing self-sufficient governing bodies.